Strategies for Supporting Positive Behaviors in Students with Autism Spectrum Disorder

 Who Should Take This Course

-We recommend that participants complete the Foundations of Autism Spectrum Disorders course offered by VCU-ACE prior to taking this online course.
-If this class has not been completed, knowledge of the primary and secondary characteristics of Autism Spectrum Disorders (ASD) is required.
+We recommend that participants complete the Foundations of Autism Spectrum Disorder course offered by VCU-ACE prior to taking this online course.
+If this class has not been completed, knowledge of the primary and secondary characteristics of Autism Spectrum Disorder (ASD) is required.

 Upon completion of this course, the participant will be able to:

 - Discuss what it means to presume competence and how to demonstrate respect for individuals with ASD